mobilezhiyuan/APFinder/README.md

 # Requirements and installation
 1. APFinder was written and tested on Java with version "1.8.0_201" and Gurobi Optimizer with version "9.0.3". **Java with version "1.8.0_201"(or higher) and Gurobi Optimizer with version "9.0.3"(or higher)** need to be installed to work with APFinder.
 2. APF designed a suitable MILP model and Gurobi is required to solve the MILP model.
-3. The data required for APFinder program to find pathways are packaged in APFinder.jar
+3. The data required for APFinder program to find pathways are prepared in the directory of data

 # Download data and program
 APFinder program is packaged as a JAR bundle called APFinder.jar.
 To provide ease of use, user can download **APFinder.jar** to run APFinder with command line(see detail in <a  href="#1">Usage Example</a>).